scredis/scredis/README.md

 The following benchmarks have been performed using [ScalaMeter](http://scalameter.github.io/) with the `SeparateJvmsExecutor`, configured with `Warmer.Default`, `Measurer.Default` and `Aggregator.average`.
-The source code can be found [here](https://github.com/scredis/scredis/blob/master/src/test/scala/scredis/ClientBenchmark.scala).
+The source code can be found [here](src/bench/scala/scredis/ClientBenchmark.scala).

 ### Running benchmark tests

-Execute `start-redis.sh` to launch redis-server which will be used for performance testing.
+Execute `./start-redis.sh` script to launch redis-server which will be used for performance testing.
 Tests are executed against locally running redis-server instance.

-To execute tests run command:
+You can simply run tests from intellij or execute them from console with command:

 `sbt "bench:testOnly scredis.ClientBenchmark"`